exposit/katarpgs/_lite/eidolonsoffate.md

 Heroes divide their time between the bright, searingly surreal Ghostwilds, where they are marshals and fate mages, and the dreary Real, where they are merely ghosts.

-The system is strongly influenced by Everway and Otherkind dice, and built around a deck of 36 cards I built specifically for this contest.
+The system is strongly influenced by Everway and Otherkind dice, and built around a deck of 36 cards I built specifically for the Game Chef 2017 contest.

 <div class="img_row">
 	<a href="{{ site.baseurl }}/pdf/{{ page.link }}"><img class="col three" src="{{ site.baseurl }}/img/{{ page.img}}" alt="" title="{{ page.title }}"/></a>